Equivariant geometry of odd-dimensional complete intersections of two quadrics: Actions and invariants

 \subsection{Picard and Brauer groups}

 We continue to assume that $G$ is a finite group acting regularly on a smooth projective variety $X$.
+We refer the reader to \cite{BrionLinearization}, \cite{KKV} and \cite{KKLV} for background on line bundles and group actions.

-We refer the reader to \cite{BrionLinearization} for background on line bundles and group actions.
 A {\em $G$-linearized line bundle} $L\rightarrow X$ consists of a line bundle $L$ over $X$ and an action of $G$ on $L$, compatible with the action on $X$, such that the induced action on the fibers is linear.
-It follows that $\Gamma(X,L)$ is naturally a representation of $G$.
-Conversely, if $X\hookrightarrow \bP^n$ is $G$-equivariant with $G$ acting linearly on $\bP^n$ then $L=\cO_{\bP^n}(-1)|X$ has a natural linearization.
+It follows that $\Gamma(X,L^{\otimes N}), N\in \bZ,$ is naturally a representation of $G$.
+Conversely, if $X\hookrightarrow \bP^n$ is $G$-equivariant with $G$ acting linearly on $\bP^n$ then $L=\cO_{\bP^n}(-1)|X$ -- the restriction of the universal line on $\bP^n$ to $X$ -- has a natural linearization.
 The {\em equivariant Picard group} $\Pic_G(X)$ parametrizes $G$-linearized line bundles on $X$, up to equivariant isomorphism.
-We have an exact sequence \cite[4.2.2]{BrionLinearization}
+We have an exact sequence cf.~\cite[Th.~1]{FW1}